BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*Unleashing the awesome power of nature, the caster causes the ground to shake, gales to blow and rivers to surge — knocking their foes to the ground with tremendous force.*

 This power targets all enemy models within range.
 All enemy models within 6" of the caster are knocked Prone. **Cavalry** models are automatically treated as having suffered a Knocked Flying result on the Thrown Rider table — both rider and mount are then knocked Prone.

 **Channelled** — All enemy models suffer one Strength 2 hit after being knocked Prone.